darrylteo/Cesium-sample-code/README.md

 # Cesium-sample-code
-some sample code for visualizing flights using cesium. given a set of trajectories, the R code generates an animated cesium html file.
+Some sample code for visualizing flights using cesium.
+Given a set of trajectories, the R code generates an animated cesium html file.
+To view the animated html files, just download and open them.
+You can control the play speed at the bottom left corner, and click the play button to start the animation.
+The flight plots are in a small region, so you might need to rotate the globe to find the flights.
+It is recommended to play at 1000x speed to first assess when the flights start moving since they do not move for most of the day.